-Flint was under state financial control in 2014 when it switched from Detroit’s water system to the Flint River to save money.
-Officials failed to treat the river water with corrosion-control chemicals which allowed lead to leach from pipes into homes, and tests later showed high lead levels in some Flint children.
+Flint was under state control when it switched from Detroit’s water system to the Flint River in 2014 to save money.
+The river water was not properly treated to prevent pipe corrosion.